 If you are currently working in an appropriate occupational area and have a high school diploma or its equivalent, contact the department office for an evaluation of your occupational experience.
 You may then:

-- Enroll in the program leading to teacher certification and a B.S. degree in Vcational Education.
+- Enroll in the program leading to teacher certification and a B.S. degree in Vocational Education.

 As each person's situation is unique, your best source of information is the Department of Vocational Teacher Preparation office.
-Please send an email to email@example.com to receive and application packet or to arrange for a phone or live appointment with a faculty adviser.
+If you would like to speak to a faculty adviser please schedule a phone or live appointment.